Ockon/Light/README.md

 **What if I need help?**

 Light is a brand new and revolutionary language, so finding fixes to bugs can be hard.
 That's why we created the Documentation page.
-Simply visit the [development page](https://github.com/Ockon/Light/blob/main/Documentation/Documentation.MD) and any question you have about programming with Light will be answered.
+Simply visit the [documentation page](https://github.com/Ockon/Light/blob/main/Documentation/Documentation.MD) and any question you have about programming with Light will be answered.

 **How can I help the developers?**